Businesses can opt-in or opt-out of the Secondary Market

 Basically, if the share price of a company is about to change (for good or bad) and we are made aware, we will make the business ineligible until the price changes.
 Quite often we won't be able to divulge the reason/s why a share price will change.

-Convertibles and funds
+Convertibles and Cohorts

 Convertibles cannot be traded on the Secondary Market.
 However, if the convertibles are converted into shares in the underlying business, then those shares might be.
 This icon is to signify if the underlying business has opted to participate in the market or not and does not mean this instrument is tradable.
 Investors must wait until the shares (or ownership rights) are issued before they can be bought and sold.